john-morsley/terraform-aws-ec2/examples/simple/ReadMe.md

 therefore consists of:

 1 - A simple VPC (via our VPC plugin)
+2 - An IAM instance profile
-2 - An EC2 instance
+3 - An EC2 instance
-3 - Private and publidc keys
+3 - Private and public keys
 4 -
 5 -